When is Silent Witness back on TV for series 23?

 Silent Witness returns on Tuesday 7 and Wednesday eight January 2020 at 9pm on BBC One.

-Alongside a picture of the Silent Witness forged surrounded by the wreckage of a airplane crash (see above), the BBC has additionally launched a synopsis for the brand new season:
+Alongside a picture of the Silent Witness forged surrounded by the wreckage of a aircraft crash (see above), the BBC has additionally launched a synopsis for the brand new season:

 “A body in the concrete pillar of a car park.
 A downed plane.
 Scientific research gone wrong.
 The cases that end up at the Lyell Centre are rarely straightforward.
 Initial suspicions are challenged as the evidence mounts, and Nikki and the team must work harder than ever to find the truth.”

-The aforementioned airplane crash has been described by co-star David Caves, who performs Dr Jack Hodgson, as like one thing out of a “Bond film.”
+The aforementioned aircraft crash has been described by co-star David Caves, who performs Dr Jack Hodgson, as like one thing out of a “Bond film.”

-The crew seek for solutions within the wreckage of a airplane crash – was it a horrible accident, or one thing extra sinister?
+The crew seek for solutions within the wreckage of a aircraft crash – was it a horrible accident, or one thing extra sinister?

 The brand new sequence of #SilentWitness begins Tuesday seventh January on @BBCOne and @BBCiPlayer. pic.twitter.com/1bFNNaLVaS